-The starting corral is the red area on the map, consisting of the paved path adjacent to picnic area.
-To be eligible to start any given hour, you must be inside the starting corral when the hour officially begins.
+To achieve social distancing, the starting area will be arranged waterfall style, with the field arranged laterally from one another and every one equidistant from the course's first turn.
+Each runner will be assigned their own starting station.
+To be eligible to start any given hour, you must be inside your station when the hour officially begins.
 No late starts!
 Once the hour starts, you must immediately embark on the course and remain on it, other than for restroom breaks as described below, until you finish the circuit.

-Race-provided aid will include both hot and cold food and drinks.
+Race-provided aid will be located behind the arc of runner stations, including both hot and cold food and drinks.

 Overnight parking is permitted within the green area south of the Start (accessible from 9th Avenue).
-You may use the Hot Springs parking lot before the race to unload or set up your crew station, as long as you don't leave a vehicle there overnight.
+You may use the Hot Springs parking lot before the race to unload or set up your crew station, but don't leave a vehicle there overnight.

 The South Restroom is near the Start/Finish.
 A runner may visit this restroom either between laps (i.e., after finishing one circuit and before starting the next), or while on course, but only after first completing the initial 0.25 mile asphalt path around the ballfield.
 The North Restroom is on the River Walk and can be visited at about the 1.5 and 2.7 mile marks.